babaganosch/GameMakerScaffolding/README.md

 ## Notes
 The project also contains some other convenient stuff, like singleton keywords, easy memory cleanup for persistent objects, stress-test macro and easy logging functionality.

 There is __A LOT__ of areas of improvement in this project.
 Most of the modules, and code, is simply copy-pasted from my prior projects.
 For example, I think that the terminal module should be reworked from scratch.
 Game size is currently hardcoded in a very ugly way.
-I need to figure out a great way to not batch-break the rendering when GameObjects need to render with shaders etc.
+I'm not sure but I suspect rendering objects with shaders will cause a lot of unnecessary batch breaking.
+The code could be commented much better as well.

-Light system could should probably be implemented as rgba16f surfaces, and blurring shaders could be dropped, when available on master release of GMS.
+Light system should probably be implemented as rgba16f surfaces and blurring shaders could be dropped, when available on master release of GMS.